hassantafreshi/php-twitter-bot-to-follow-unfollow-using-api-version-1-1/README.md

 New attribute
 ==========
-* add neverUnfollow list . with this list you can insert id of a twitter account and follow them and be sure that  never remove from your following account .
+* add neverUnfollow list . with this list you can insert id of a twitter account and follow them and be sure that  never remove from your following list .